RWS/studio-api-docs/articles/gettingstarted/plugin_use_cases.md

 <img style="display:block; " src="images/PostEditCompare.jpg" />

-Creating a brand new view in <Var:ProductName>, the Post-Edit Compare app provides a full analysis of Post-Editing work in an extensive report format.
+Creating a brand new view in Var:ProductName, the Post-Edit Compare app provides a full analysis of Post-Editing work in an extensive report format.

 <!-- TODO: Enable this content when it is added on AppStore
 ### [Content Connector]()